publishpress/PublishPress-Future/readme.txt

 License: GPLv2 or later
 Stable tag: 3.1.7

-Add an expiration date to posts.
-When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.
+PublishPress Future can make scheduled changes to your content.
+You can unpublish the post, move the post to a new status, update the post categories, and much more.

 == Description ==